llikian/OpenGL-Engine/README.md

 products.
 It also defines all of the basic transformation matrices such as scaling, rotation, translation and perspective matrices.

-This project also contains the basis for another, in order to test the functionality of application classes inheritting from ApplicationBase.
-This other application is an attempt at an implementation of 3D cellular automata.
-It is currently very basic with no optimization whatsoever.

 ### Controls
 ```
 Close Application: Escape